 - Meanwhile if you aren’t good about redeeming points and just want to earn cash back that you can spend however you’d like, then the cash back option is better

-Just to give an example, you could transfer 60,000 Amex points to Virgin Atlantic Flying Blue, and then redeem for a one-way first class ticket on All Nippon Airways from New York to Tokyo (there are still travel restrictions in place with Japan, but this is intended to illustrate the potential value).
+Just to give an example, you could transfer 60,000 Amex points to Virgin Atlantic Flying Blue, and then redeem for a one-way first class ticket on All Nippon Airways from New York to Tokyo, assuming you can find availability.

-Given that your opportunity cost is one cent per Amex point, that’s like “paying” $600 for such a ticket, when it would cost more than 10x as much if paying cash.
+Given that your opportunity cost is one cent per Amex point, that’s like “paying” $600 to earn the miles for such a ticket, when it would cost more than 10x as much if paying cash.

 How to register to earn Amex points with Rakuten